 By Sandy from Elon, NC

 I keep a spare plastic laundry basket in the trunk of my car.
 It's great for toting home breakables (eggs, fruit or other groceries) or yard sale finds.
-Once I get home, I sort through the items and then put the empty basket back in the hallway near the front door, ready to put back in the car for my next trip.

 When shopping, take an 18 gallon plastic box with you in your vehicle.
 You can place your shopping bags in it and thus avoid the bags tipping over and things falling out.
+By Jo Ann

 Ladies, be sure to carry a pair of boots or sneakers in your trunk in case you should breakdown.
 Dress shoes are not good for walking in an emergency situation.
-An old warm coat and gloves left in the trunk is also handy to have.

 Keep an extra phone book in the trunk of your car, so that you'll have any number you need in case of emergency.
 Locksmith, directions to hard to find stores, anything & anyone you might need to contact from the road will be at your fingertips.
 By Doggy